defshef/defshef-blackjack/README.md

 We need some way of representing the deck of cards, and then shuffling it.
 Ideally just use a standard collection type, but we'll need a bit of code to generate all the possible cards.

+If you're using a language which enforces referential transparency (like Haskell), then shuffling can be a bit tricky.
+I recommend having a small function which returns a new shuffled deck, and then have your `deal` function accept a shuffled deck.
+This will stop the randomness from "infecting" all your other functions with this impurity.

 Once we have a shuffled deck, we need to deal.
 For now we'll just worry about one player against the dealer.
 Initially they need two cards each, dealt one at a time alternately.
 We should put this into some sort of datastructure to represent the state of the table (currently 3 fields: the deck, the dealer and the player).

 ### Hit / Stand & basic gameplay